bartekmp/osmosmjerka/README.md

 ```
 7. Access the app in your browser at `http://<the host ip>:8085`.

-## Example words database
+## Example phrases database
-You might use my Croatian-Polish word database as an example placed in the `example` folder.
-Import it in the admin dashboard using "Upload words" button.
+You might use my Croatian-Polish phrase database as an example placed in the `example` folder.
+Import it in the admin dashboard using "Upload phrases" button.

 ## HTTPS
 The API server ([`uvicorn`](https://www.uvicorn.org/)) supports SSL.
 If you're not using Nginx or other tech, you might continue using `uvicorn` with HTTPS, making use of self-signed certificate or issued by [Let's Encrypt](https://letsencrypt.org/).